Workers’ Compensation For Public Safety Employees

 Enhanced Provisions For Police And Firefighters

 Beyond typical workers’ compensation benefits, police and firefighters in Maryland may be entitled to extra consideration.
 Due to the high prevalence of heart disease and hypertension in your profession, Maryland legislation presumes these conditions to be job-related and acts in your favor by forcing your employer to prove otherwise.
 In addition, injuries that would normally fall in the range of minor tier compensation are considered mid tier for public safety personnel giving an enhanced benefit.

 We Are Here For You

 When you need the counsel of a law firm that takes the time to understand your unique case and goals, trust the attorneys at Cohen, Snyder, Eisenberg & Katzenberg, P.A., to deliver honest and aggressive representation.
-Reach us online or by phone at 443-529-0795, or at 410-885-4082, to schedule a free initial consultation.
+Reach us online or by phone at 443-529-0795, to schedule a free initial consultation.